ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 ### Number

-A number is… a number :laughing:, can be an _Integer_ or a _Floating point_ number and you don't need to wrap with quotes:
+A number is… a number :laughing:, can be an _Integer_ or a _Floating point_ number and it should not be wrapped within quotes:

 ```js
 45